zoeduong127/isomorphism/README.md

 the code will do preprocessing checks as well.
 It checks whether

-- trees
+- trees:
 It runs specific algorithms for tree types of graphs
-- Complete Graph, edges graph
+- Complete Graph:
 It runs "easy_isomorphism" function instead of complicated isomorphism_algorithm.
 To make it faster.
-- others
+- others:
 It runs "Basic Color Refinement"

 ## Description